 The mission of Model UN is to plan and operate an excellent Model UN conference for area high school students.
 We also send Earlham students to university-level conferences with the intention of skillfully representing member states.

-New Measures is Earlham College’s all female student-run a capella group.
-We are an auditioned group of between 12 and 16 women, All of our compositions are arranged by group members and they incorporate all voice parts as well as vocal percussion.
-We meet twice a week to rehearse for concerts, study-break appearances and other events.
+New Measures is Earlham College’s all female student-run a cappella group.
+Membership, through audition only, consists of 12 - 16 women.
+Compositions are arranged by group members and incorporate all voice parts as well as vocal percussion.
+NM meets bi-weekly to rehearse for concerts, study-break appearances and other events.

 The Outdoors Club encourages enthusiasm for the outdoors and wilderness by promoting and sponsoring activities where participants gain first-hand experience.
 We hope to inspire people to lead trips or expeditions and to foster an appreciation of the unique attributes of outdoor activities.
 We also wish to serve as a resource and provide opportunities for fun.